MAPF-Competition/PlanViz/README.md

 ## Installation

-This project requires Python 3.10 or higher.
+This project requires **Python 3.10 or higher**.
 Choose one of the following methods to install the required packages.

 ### Option1: Using [venv](https://docs.python.org/3/library/venv.html)
 1.  **Clone the repository:**